V-Sekai/manuals/decisions/20221016-v-sekai-view-replication.md

 > Fixed-point uses integer machine instructions, which on most modern processors are no faster, and often slower, than their floating-point equivalents.
 > Therefore, if performance is a concern, it may be better to use fixed-point for storage of values, and to do computation on the differences between values as floating point, if the precision loss of conversion is acceptable.

+We use 4x 64.64 signed fixed-point numbers to either fit a vec4 or a quaternion.

 ##### INTERPOLATION_NEAREST

 No interpolation (nearest value).